Skip to main content

 HLS

-HLS, or HTTP Live Streaming, is the form of video delivery we use here at Wistia.
-HLS allows us to deliver the highest quality video for your viewers without them having to change a thing.
-HLS uses adaptive streaming, which will automatically flip to the highest quality version of your video based on the internet speeds available.
+HLS, or HTTP Live Streaming, is the video delivery format we use here at Wistia.
+HLS allows us to deliver the highest-quality video to your viewers without them having to change a thing.
+HLS uses adaptive streaming, which automatically switches to the highest-quality version of your video based on available internet speeds.

 I